Vendicated/Vencord/src/plugins/autoMuteMedia/README.md

 # Auto Mute Media

 Videos are muted by default.
-Now you don't have to mute your volume before playing a video if you don't want to hear it's sound.
+Now you don't have to mute your volume before playing a video if you don't want to hear its sound.

 ## Before